jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/amd.md

 :::note

-- Unlike NVIDIA NVENC, there is no concurrent encoding sessions limit on AMD GPU.
+- Unlike NVIDIA NVENC, there is no concurrent encoding session limit on AMD GPU.

 - AMF and VA-API support headless server on both Windows and Linux, which means a connected monitor is not required.